Tableau Dashboards that Captivate & Communicate

 You can run SQL and MDX or whatever and create some charts.
 They have a deep and rich understanding of customer experience and user interface design, which is really kind of that, that unicorn of talents that you need to bring together to really make tools like Tableau come to life.

 And we give you access to an entire team of BI experts that can fill in your projects as needed, as to create content, to mentor your team, provide high level strategic guidance, all the way down to boots on the ground assistance, and, and everything in-between.
-If you’re interested, you can visit us over at the link below, or just contact us at info@.com, or the Triple A number.
+If you’re interested, you can visit us over at the link below, or just contact us at [email protected], or the Triple A number.
 A few quick slides about who we are at Senturus us.
 We are an analytics consulting firm.

 We focus on bridging the gap between data and decision making.
 Our clients know us for providing clarity from the chaos of complex business requirements, disparate data sources, and constantly moving targets.